 As previously announced on the 24th of December 2020, Telstra sold its Fibre to the Premises (FTTP) networks in South Brisbane and the Velocity Estates (the “FTTP Networks”) to Uniti Group Limited (“Uniti”), a diversified provider of telecommunications services.

-Uniti will upgrade the technology in the FTTP Networks, creating a pathway to improve network technology and deliver a better-connected experience, including the ability to support far greater initial and future high-speed plans.
+Uniti will upgrade the technology in the FTTP Networks, creating a pathway to improve network technology and deliver a better-connected experience, including the ability to support far greater future high-speed plans.

 Any active services supplied over the FTTP Networks will be exited on a progressive basis no earlier than 1 July 2022, on a Fibre Distribution Hub Area (“FDHA”) by FDHA basis.
-The exit is currently targeted for completion within approximately 12 months – i.e. to be completed by around 30 June 2023.
+Transitions commenced at scale in November 2022 and are currently expected to complete by March 2024.

-Active services delivered over the FTTP Networks will be transitioned in phases, expected to commence from July 2022.
+Active services delivered over the FTTP Networks will be transitioned in phases.

-OptiComm and Telstra will jointly publish and maintain the Transition Roadmap and Schedule which, for each FDH Area, is intended to provide adequate notice of:
+Opticomm and Telstra will jointly publish and maintain the Transition Roadmap and Schedule which, for each Passive Optical Network (PON) Area, is intended to provide adequate notice of:

 - System Ready for Service Dates;

-The Transition Roadmap and Schedule will determine the exit dates for your end users’ services, as well as migration dates should you choose to migrate them to OptiComm.
-You will be provided a minimum of 12 months notification prior to the commencement of transition in the transitioning FDH Area.
+The Transition Roadmap and Schedule will determine the exit dates for your end users’ services, as well as migration dates should you choose to migrate them to Opticomm.
+You will be provided a minimum of 12 months notification prior to the commencement of transition in the transitioning PON Area.

 Telstra has decided not to offer wholesale services on the FTTP Networks following transition.
-Current Telstra Wholesale customers wanting to supply services on the FTTP Networks in an FDH Area after transition need to arrange supply with OptiComm (or an OptiComm RSP offering wholesale services on the FTTP Networks following transition).
-This will require you to enter an RSP agreement with OptiComm and go through various technical steps to connect.
+Current Telstra Wholesale customers wanting to supply services on the FTTP Networks in an PON Area after transition need to arrange supply with Opticomm (or an Opticomm RSP offering wholesale services on the FTTP Networks following transition).
+This will require you to enter an RSP agreement with Opticomm and go through various technical steps to connect.

-These arrangements must be finalised prior to the Transition Commencement Date for an FDH Area to ensure that end user customers in that FDH Area can be connected to an activated service with you on transition (i.e. to enable the end user customer to retain you as their RSP with minimum disruption to service continuity).
+These arrangements must be finalised prior to the Transition Commencement Date for an PON Area to ensure that end user customers in that PON Area can be connected to an activated service with you on transition (i.e. to enable the end user customer to retain you as their RSP with minimum disruption to service continuity).